lizu18xz/dexecutor-core/README.md

 Execute Dependent tasks in a reliable way

 ## Example
-Lets take a look at an example, here is the content of `DefaultDependentTasksExecutorTest`, which would help you understand the API
+Lets take a look at an example, here is the content of `DefaultDependentTasksExecutorIntegrationTest`, which would help you understand the API

 	@Test